Russian Venture Company: National Champions

 National Champions project is designed to ensure advanced growth of the national private high technology export-oriented companies-leaders and form on their basis.
 The project started in 2016.
 62 high technology companies participated in it.
 Ministry of economic development of the Russian Federation assist with the development of advanced growth strategies and use of the existing support measures to the maximum extent, assists in overcoming the administrative barriers, helps to interact with the authorities, development institutions and financial organizations in concierge-service mode.

 Basic Department of RVC in MIPT Management of Technology Projects

 RVC specialized department in MIPT "Technological projects management", Masters program for the bachelor graduates of the science departments (physics, chemistry, biology and other) where natural-science education is amplified with business training.
 Analytic specialists for the venture funds, innovation specialists and technological entrepreneurs are trained under this program.
-In 2018, RVC together with the MFTU laboratory of neural systems and deep learning and MFTU-Sberbank laboratory launched a new mater program relater to project management in the field of artificial intelligence.
+In 2018, RVC together with the MFTU laboratory of neural systems and deep learning and MFTU-Sberbank laboratory launched a new mater program related to project management in the field of artificial intelligence.